When will the Fed stop raising rates? Maybe not as soon as you think

 Figuring out when the Fed will stop hiking rates is also important because of the debate that often follows: When to start cutting.
 Just don’t expect it to happen so soon.

-Policymakers see unemployment rising to 4.4 percent by 2023, a 0.9 percentage point gain from its current level of 3.5 percent.
-That’s never happened with the U.S. economy being in a downturn.
+The Fed isn’t shy about the consequences of higher rates.
+They’ve stopped short of saying they expect a recession but acknowledge pain may lie ahead.
+Policymakers saw unemployment rising to 4.6 percent by 2023 in their last projections from December, a 1.2 percentage point gain from its current level of 3.7 percent.
+That’s never happened without the U.S. economy being in a downturn.

-“The path is very narrow, and the Fed has to pull a rabbit out of their hat [to avoid a recession],” Sweet says.
+“No one really knows where it’s going to end.
+The path is very narrow, and the Fed has to pull a rabbit out of their hat [to avoid a recession],” says Ryan Sweet, chief economist at Oxford Economics.
 “They’re going to break inflation no matter what.
 The risk is that they do too much.”